Re-imagining DO/NEXT as EVAL:STEP

 >> result

-** Error: result is unset ; <- "true unset", because POS was null
+** Error: result is unset ; <- because too few items in multi-return pack

 Why Did I Make Position The Primary Return Result?